 For the cheesecake center

-- 24 oz cream cheese Philadelphia for the best creamiest results
+- 24 ounce cream cheese softened.
+Philadelphia for the best creamiest results

 - 1 cup granulated sugar